Recent News

 The Mike Blood Alumni Scholarship is intended for families who would not normally have the financial means to attend Tintern Grammar.

-This Scholarship will be awarded based on the student’s application as well as the results from the IDAT test, school reports and NAPLAN results, along with an interview with a senior member of staff.
+This Scholarship is awarded to a male child of an Alumni and is awarded based on the student’s application as well as the results from the IDAT test, school reports and NAPLAN results, along with an interview with a senior member of staff.
 This Scholarship is means-tested, and shortlisted candidates will be required to provide financial disclosure upon request.

 The Henry and Jean Speagle Scholarship +

 The Henry and Jean Speagle Scholarship has been pledged to the School by Henry and Jean and their son.
-Following Henry’s death in 2020, the Speagle family made an initial gift to the Scholarship Fund.
-The family will continue to build the corpus for the Scholarship including through a bequest.
+Following Henry’s death in 2020 and Jean’s in 2024, the Speagle family continues to support the Scholarship Fund.

 Applicants must meet the following criteria to be considered for this scholarship:

-• a female student who does not currently attend Tintern Grammar
+• a female student entering Year 7 who does not currently attend Tintern Grammar

 • from a family who for financial reasons could not otherwise afford a Tintern education